 The nights we’ve spent together have always been so sweet.
 Well, some have.
 Me, the movies, and you in huge servings.
 Parmesan on top and bread aside to clean the plate afterwards.
 That’s the Italian trick!

-Since advertising is by now invading most of the TV broadcasting, I’m obliged to watch hundreds of boring never ending commercials.
+Since advertising is by now invading most of the TV broadcasting, I’m obliged to watch hundreds of boring never-ending commercials.
 One in particular has come to my attention: a pasta sauce named “Pormio”, a proper Italian sauce as the advertisement claims.
 A happy puppet family is portrayed having dinner altogether in a countryside setting or so, while speaking a horrible English squeezed in a strong and tacky Italian accent.
-An old fashioned family in an old fashioned kitchen – and one of the puppets (the farmer, the father…who knows?!) even had bushy moustaches and a single eyebrow!!!
+An old-fashioned family in an old-fashioned kitchen – and one of the puppets (the farmer, the father…who knows?!) even had bushy moustaches and a single eyebrow!!!
 Terrible…

 First of all, I would never buy that purple disgusting sauce in my whole life.
-Secondly, may the gods strike me with lightening if my family and I have ever been waving hands up in the air while speaking out loud or wearing white dirty tank tops.
+Secondly, may the gods strike me with lightning if my family and I have ever been waving hands up in the air while speaking out loud or wearing white dirty tank tops.
 Is it really how people portray Italians?

 So that night, I started doing some zapping till I saw a program I do really like: Impossible kitchens USA.

 Gordon Irvine was heading to an Italian restaurant in New Jersey with the intent of resolving the issues it was experiencing.
-Since he is renowned chef, I couldn’t wait to learn some new recipes while he was coaching the cook on the culinary specialties of our country.
+Since he is a renowned chef, I couldn’t wait to learn some new recipes while he was coaching the cook on the culinary specialties of our country.
 And the confusion begins right here: chicken parmesan (I don’t even know what it is), linguine with chicken, pizza with pineapple, ossobuco with shrimp, risotto with mushrooms and chicken.
 Wow…Seriously?!
 I believe I don’t need to tell you that these dishes are all but Italian culinary specialties.
 The worst though was a very simple dish: spaghetti with meatballs.
 Ok it’s a specialty in southern Italy and we love it, but that one looked hideous!